Daniel-iel/Daniel-iel/README.md

 -->

 # About me

-- 👋 Hi there, I'm Daniel, but you can call me iel.
+👋 Greetings!
+I'm Daniel, and feel free to call me iel.
-- 💡 I'm a .net certified professional, and yes .net is my passion and hobby.
+💡 As a certified .NET professional, my enthusiasm for .NET extends beyond a mere career – it's a genuine passion and hobby of mine.
-- 💻 Currently working as software engineer in a big bank in Brazil.
+💻 Presently, I serve as a dedicated software engineer within the dynamic landscape of a prominent bank in South America.
+My role involves leveraging my .NET expertise to contribute to innovative solutions and ensure the seamless operation of critical systems.
+This unique blend of professional commitment and personal passion fuels my drive to excel in the ever-evolving realm of software engineering.

 # GitHub Profile Stats
 <a href="https://github.com/anuraghazra/github-readme-stats">